TantanNishad/splitmateGitOperation/zNote.md

 ## 📂 Chapter 04: Diff, Stash, and Restore

 - 🧾 `001.` **Git Diff**
+   ✅ Common git diff examples:
+          Command	         What it does
+          git diff	         Shows changes in your working directory (before staging with git add) git diff --staged	 Shows changes that are staged (after git add, before git commit) git diff main	Shows    changes between your current branch and the main branch git diff HEAD	Shows    changes between the latest commit and your working directory

 - 📦 `002.` **Git Stash**
+        🧺 What is Git Stash?
+            Think of git stash like a temporary storage box for your changes.

+            🔹 You’re working on something, but suddenly need to switch branches or fix something else.
+            🔹 You’re not ready to commit, but don’t want to lose your work.
+            🔹 Use git stash to save your changes temporarily, clean your working directory, and come back to them later.

+            📦 Basic Example
+            Let’s say:

+            You changed a file: zcontent.md

+            But you suddenly need to switch branches

+            Git won’t let you switch if you have uncommitted changes.

+            ✅ Use:
+            Terminal :
+            git stash
+            This:

+            Saves your uncommitted changes

+            Reverts your working directory to the last commit (clean state)

+            Now you can safely switch branches or pull updates.

+            🔄 Bring Back the Changes
+            When you’re ready to go back to your work:

+            Terminal :
+            git stash pop
+            This:

+            Applies the latest stashed changes

+            Removes them from the stash list

+            Or:

+            Terminal :
+            git stash apply
+            This applies the changes but keeps them in the stash, just in case.

+            🧾 Multiple Stashes?
+            Yes!
+Git saves each stash with an index:

+            Terminal :
+            git stash list
+            Example output:

+            less
+            Copy
+            Edit
+            stash@{0}: WIP on main: update zcontent.md
+            stash@{1}: WIP on main: test login fix
+            To apply a specific one:

+            Terminal :
+            git stash apply stash@{1}
+            To delete a specific stash:

+            Terminal :
+            git stash drop stash@{1}
+            To clear all:

+            Terminal :
+            git stash clear
+            📝 Summary Table
+            Command	What it does
+            git stash	Save your changes temporarily
+            git stash list	        Show all stashed changes git stash apply	        Re-apply the latest stash (but keep it) git stash pop	        Re-apply and remove the latest stash git stash drop stash@{n}	Delete a specific stash git stash clear	        Delete all stashes

 - ♻️ `003.` **Git Restore**

 ---